-

 This is a formal, sit-down dinner dance held outside of school.
 Male cadets wear their Junior ROTC uniform.
 Female cadets may wear gowns.
 The Military Ball is usually held in January.

-Approximately 20 other Junior ROTC drill teams come to Washington Township to compete for trophies.
-The competition is held from 0600 to 1600 (6 a.m. to 4 p.m.) on a Saturday in March or April, depending on when Easter falls.
+Washington Township High School hosts a competition consisting of approximately 20 other JROTC drill teams and is typically held from 0600 to 1600 (6 a.m. to 4 p.m.) on a Saturday in March or April, depending on when Easter falls.

 FINAL AWARDS CEREMONY

 This is reward time, usually held on a Thursday night in May.
-Cadets are rewarded for their participation in Junior ROTC activities by receiving medals and ribbons from National Military Organizations (AMVETS, VFW, American Legion, etc.) and from Air Force Junior ROTC.
+Cadets are rewarded for their participation in AFJROTC activities by receiving medals and ribbons from National Military Organizations (AMVETS, VFW, American Legion, etc.) and from Air Force Junior ROTC.

 FIELD TRIPS